Covid-19 cases forcing hospitals to ration care is unfair and unacceptable, expert says - KESQ

 What to expect for booster doses

-On Friday, advisers to the US Food and Drug Administration (FDA) greenlighted recommending emergency use authorization of a booster dose of Pfizer’s vaccine six months after full vaccination — but only for people 65 and older and those at high risk of severe illness from the virus.
+Advisers to the FDA on Friday recommended authorizing a booster dose of Pfizer’s vaccine six months after full vaccination — but only for people 65 and older and for those at high risk of severe illness from the virus.

 “For the rest of us, hold tight and stay tuned.”

-The CDC is meeting this week with its vaccine advisers, and the agency must give its stamp of approval before any booster doses can be officially administered.
+The CDC is meeting this week with its vaccine advisers, and the agency must give its approval before any booster doses can be officially administered.

-Though Fauci has said he thinks all Americans will likely eventually be recommended a booster dose, he clarified that he does not think the FDA made a mistake in the recommendations.
+The director of the National Institute of Allergy and Infectious Diseases said he believes a booster shot will likely be recommended for more Americans eventually.

-One evolution could be the evaluation of data for boosters from Moderna and Johnson & Johnson, which Fauci said he anticipates will come within the next three weeks.
+One evolution could be the evaluation of data for boosters from Moderna and Johnson & Johnson, which Fauci said might come within the next three weeks.

 The-CNN-Wire